WSJ: Feds investigating Wells Fargo’s wholesale banking unit

-NEW YORK (AP) — The Wall Street Journal is reporting that the Justice Department is investigating potential employee fraud at Wells Fargo’s wholesale banking unit.
+NEW YORK (AP) — The Justice Department is investigating potential employee fraud at Wells Fargo & Co.’s wholesale banking unit, according to a published report.

-In the report published Thursday, which cites unnamed people familiar with the probe, the newspaper says investigators are trying to determine whether management at the bank pressured employees to improperly alter customer information without consent.
+Citing unnamed people familiar with the probe, The Wall Street Journal reported Thursday that investigators are trying to determine whether management at the bank pressured employees to improperly alter customer information without consent.

-The Journal says the investigation stems from revelations that employees in the wholesale banking unit added Social Security numbers, dates of birth and other customer information to documents in a bid to beat a regulatory deadline.
+The investigation stems from revelations that employees in the wholesale banking unit, which caters to corporate customers, added Social Security numbers, dates of birth and other customer information to documents in a bid to beat a regulatory deadline, the newspaper said.

-San Francisco-based Wells Fargo has been plagued by scandals in recent years, including one that involved employees opening millions of fake accounts for customers without their authorization.
+The matter initially involved Well’s business banking group, which focuses on companies with annual sales of $5 million to $20 million, but further reviews by the bank discovered that the problems were more widespread, according to the Journal’s report.

 Most Read Business Stories